equalframework/equal-doc/docs/advanced/security.md

 ## Authentication

+### Access token

+eQual uses JWT tokens that are exchanged between the back-end and the client (browser ) as HttpOnly cookie.

+!!!
+Note "using CLI"
+   There is no user authentication using CLI: user is identified as root user with full priviledges.

-During authentication (via the signin controler) a token is generated, the validity of which can be defined using the AUTH_ACCESS_TOKEN_VALIDITY parameter, and stored by the browser via an access_token (HttpOnly) cookie.
+During authentication (via the signin controller) a token is generated, the validity of which can be defined using the AUTH_ACCESS_TOKEN_VALIDITY parameter, and stored by the browser.

 The duration defined in AUTH_ACCESS_TOKEN_VALIDITY corresponds to the maximum inactivity duration of a user session.

 When the token's validity limit has been exceeded, the token is deleted by the browser and the user must identify himself again to open a session.

 !!!
 Note "Extension of validity"
-    Each time a valid session token is used, it authenticates the user for a minimum of 1 hour and the validity of the token is extended if necessary.
+    Each time a valid session token is used, it authenticates the user for a minimum of 1 hour.
+The validity of the token is extended if necessary.